 1. In Dublin the weather can be unpredictable

-By now you are probably aware that Ireland is a country famous for its wet and extremely unpredictable weather; you can wake up one summer morning on a sunny day and see the sun fade away before noon to give way to wind and rain.
+By now you're probably already aware that Ireland is a country famous for its wet and extremely unpredictable weather; you can wake up one summer morning on a sunny day and see before noon how the sun fades away to give way to wind and rain.

 Locals claim that there are days when it is possible to experience all four seasons in one day.

 My advice?
-Don't let this overwhelm you and integrate this eventuality as part of the adventure of getting to know Dublin, although of course go properly prepared to deal with any weather situation by bringing what you might need to stay comfortable and dry: raincoats, umbrellas, rain boots, a light coat or winter clothes depending on when you travel.
+Don't let this overwhelm you and integrate this eventuality as part of the adventure of getting to know Dublin by booking a guided tour of Dublin, for example, although of course go properly prepared to cope with any weather situation by bringing what you may need to keep you comfortable and dry: raincoats, umbrellas, rain boots, a light coat or winter clothes depending on when you travel.

 2. Find out the best time to travel to Dublin